Nickhil-Sethi/Machine-Learning/Geolocation/README.md

 SF:  [-122.499149,37.119352,-121.545733,38.1566]
 Midwest: [-100.187830,28.270533,-85.402366,42.689952]

-Coding issues that we are now cognizant of:
+Issues to be cognizant of:
 1) Numerical stability of computing perplexities.
 2) Tunnel to hades breaks at some point during runtime.
 Must be checked and restarted if down, in real time. scipy compared to my code